Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 ii.
 Ezekiel’s prophetic ministry “was in a sense a compensation for the priestly ministry which the misfortune of exile had snatched away from him.
 When his moment of ministry was due to begin, God summoned him to another sphere of work.
 The priest was commissioned as a prophet.”
 (Taylor)

 iii.
 “If Ezekiel were thirty years old in 593, therefore, he would have been born about 622, during the reign of the pious King Josiah.
 About 600, when he was some twenty-three years of age, the prophet married.
 With his wife he went to Babylonia as an exile in 597 at the age of twenty-six.
-The last dated prophecy of his book (Ezek.
-29:17) is that of the year 571, when he would have been fifty-six.
+The last dated prophecy of his book (Ezekiel 29:17) is that of the year 571, when he would have been fifty-one.
 Meanwhile he would have lost his wife when he was thirty-seven (24:18).”
 (Vawter and Hoppe)

 b.
 I was among the captives by the River Chebar: In a series of attacks, the Babylonian Empire overwhelmed the Kingdom of Judah and they carried away captives in three waves: